Reformation in Denmark–Norway and Holstein: Election of Christian III and Count's Feud

 In January 1534, the city government of Malmø led by Mayor Jørgen Kock refused to comply with an order from the bishop of Lund to expel the Lutheran preachers.
 Malmø had already for long been a centre of Evangelical activities and responded to the order by occupying Malmø Castle and arresting the overlord.
 In May, this rebellion was followed up by the German Count Christopher of Oldenburg attacking Holsten.
-He had been hired by Koch of Malmø and Wullenwever of Lübeck to conquer Denmark, officially in order to restore King Christian II.
-Count Christopher's participation in the following two years of civil war named it the Count's Feud.
-The Count's main objective was not Holsten but Zealand where he sailed and he quickly gained control of all Danish territory east of the Great Belt.
+He had been hired by Kock of Malmø and Wullenwever of Lübeck to conquer Denmark, officially in order to restore Christian II.
+Christopher's participation in the following two years of civil war named it the Count's Feud.
+The count's main objective was not Holsten but Zealand, where he sailed and he quickly gained control of all Danish territory east of the Great Belt.

-On 4 July 1534 representatives of Jutlandic nobility and councillors met in Rye in eastern Jutland.
+On 4 July 1534, representatives of Jutlandic nobility and councillors met in Rye in eastern Jutland.
 Here the lesser nobility forced the bishops to nominate the Lutheran Christian, Duke of Slesvig and Holsten to the kingship.
 When the nobility of Funen joined them, Christian agreed and homage was paid to him as King Christian III on 18 August that year in Horsens.

-After both Funen and Jutland had rebelled and Sweden and Prussia had become involved in the war in Scania, Lübeck withdrew from the struggle in January 1536, and on 6 April, Malmø surrendered, though without losing either privileges or Evangelical doctrine.
-After the population had starved for months, Copenhagen gave up too and Mayor Ambrosius Bogbinder committed suicide.
-Like Malmø, Copenhagen did not lose its privileges either and the rebels were granted an amnesty.
+After both Funen and Jutland had rebelled and Sweden and Prussia had become involved in the war in Scania, Lübeck withdrew from the struggle in January 1536.
+On 6 April, Malmø surrendered, though without losing either privileges or Evangelical doctrine.
+After the population had starved for months, Copenhagen surrendered.
+Mayor Ambrosius Bogbinder committed suicide.
+Like Malmø, Copenhagen did not lose its privileges, and the rebels were granted an amnesty.